Cinnamon is a spice we all take for granted.

-Cinnamon, a spice we all take for granted, from food and drink to medicine cinnamon is a very versatile and ancient product with some claiming civilizations using it over 4,000 years ago.
+From food and drink to medicine, cinnamon is a very versatile and ancient product – with some claiming civilizations using it over 4,000 years ago.

 - The average cinnamon tree grows to a whopping 60 feet in height.